zeineb111/Linguistic-cues-for-Textual-classification/index.md

 The second dataset is the Fake and real news dataset (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
 This dataset contains two sets, a set of Real new

 ## Preprocessing
 The  news datasets  requires  some  preprecessing  before  the analysis.
 In  fact,  the  news  contain  a  lot  of  links,  tags  ...that are useless for the linguistic cues analysis thus we delete them.
-We  also  map  all  the  tweets  to  lower  case  letters  to avoid miss-leading the models.
+We  also  map  all  the  news  to  lower  case  letters  to avoid miss-leading the models.
 We also perform some specific modifications  to  remove  empty  strings,  multiple  spaces...  to ensure  that  we  have  proper  entries  both  for  the  analysis  and the models.

 The True news have company's name(Reuters) and locaion of news in the beginning, we remove those to avoid havng bias.